Advanced Energy (AEIS)

 EPS and free cash flow tell us whether a company was profitable while growing its revenue.
 But was it capital-efficient?
 Enter ROIC, a metric showing how much operating profit a company generates relative to the money it has raised (debt and equity).

-Although Advanced Energy hasn’t been the highest-quality company lately, it historically found a few growth initiatives that worked out well.
-Its five-year average ROIC was 14.1%, impressive for an industrials business.
+Although Advanced Energy hasn’t been the highest-quality company lately because of its poor bottom-line (EPS) performance, it historically found a few growth initiatives that worked.
+Its five-year average ROIC was 12.9%, higher than most industrials businesses.

 We like to invest in businesses with high returns, but the trend in a company’s ROIC is what often surprises the market and moves the stock price.
 Unfortunately, Advanced Energy’s ROIC has decreased significantly over the last few years.
 We like what management has done in the past, but its declining returns are perhaps a symptom of fewer profitable growth opportunities.